Office: Division of Neuroscience (DN)

-Dr. Ryan received her Bachelor of Arts degree in Human Development from St. Mary’s College of Maryland in 1986 and went on to obtain her Master’s Degree in Psychology from Loyola College in Maryland in 1991.
-Following completion of her Master’s degree, she attended Louisiana State University (LSU) in Baton Rouge for doctoral training in clinical psychology with specialty training in neuropsychology.
-During her doctoral training at LSU, she maintained an active research program focusing on the nature and sequelae of mild traumatic brain injury (TBI).
-Dr. Ryan went on to complete a neuropsychology-focused psychology residency at the Medical University of South Carolina/Department of Veterans’ Affairs Medical Center in Charleston, S.C., where she broadened her research experience to include disorders such as dementia affecting geriatric populations.
-She obtained her Ph.D. in 1997 and went on to complete a fellowship in clinical neuropsychology at the Thomas Jefferson University Hospital/Jefferson Medical College in Philadelphia.
+Dr. Ryan received her Bachelor of Arts degree in Human Development from St. Mary’s College of Maryland in 1986 and her Masters in Psychology from Loyola College in Maryland in 1991.
+She undertook her doctoral training in clinical psychology (with specialty training in neuropsychology) at Louisiana State University in Baton Rouge.
+During her doctoral training, she focused her research on mild traumatic brain injury.
+She also completed a neuropsychology-focused psychology residency at the Medical University of South Carolina/Department of Veterans’ Affairs Medical Center in Charleston, S.C., where she researched disorders affecting geriatric populations, including dementia.
+She obtained her PhD in 1997 and went on to complete a fellowship in clinical neuropsychology at the Thomas Jefferson University Hospital/Jefferson Medical College in Philadelphia.